delzac/cntkx/README.md

 ## News
 ***2019-08-29.***
+#### Added `BiRecurrence` with weight tying
+Add a wrapper to create a bidirectional recurrent layer using `BiRecurrence`.
+Included in the implementation is an option to half the number of parameters required by  bidirectional recurrent layer.
+This is done by only using one recurrent unit to do both forward and backward computation instead of the usual two.
+A forward and backward token is used to initialise the hidden state so that the recurrent unit can tell the directionality.

+More details can be found in the paper [Efficient Bidirectional Neural Machine Translation](https://arxiv.org/abs/1908.09329)

+Example:

+    a = C.sequence.input_variable(10)
+    b = BiRecurrence(LSTM(100), weight_tie=True)(a)

+    assert b.shape == (200, )

+***2019-08-29.***
 #### Added `PretrainedWikitext103LanguageModel`
 CNTK implementation of Fast AI's Universal  Language  ModelFine-tuning (ULMFiT) English model has been added.